Mackie's: Renewable energy initiatives

 Mackie's of Scotland was an early adopter of renewable energy, installing its first 850kW turbine in 2005, having first trialled the idea with a smaller grid-connected turbine as far back as 1983.
 The firm produces more than twice as much energy as it uses, feeding the excess energy back to the UK grid.
 The farm's main source of renewable energy is wind, with four wind turbines and a total capacity of 3 MW.
 Annually, the wind turbines generate 8570 MWh on average, which is roughly equivalent to the amount of energy required to power over 2000 UK homes.

 The farm has a 10-acre site of solar panels with a capacity of 1.8 MW, a smaller array of solar panels on the byre roof and a biomass plant which produces a further 400 kW of heating power for the farm's office and houses.
 The solar panels help to complement the wind energy harvested by the farm, particularly in the sunnier summer months of the year when it is less windy.

 Between 2021 and 2022, Mackie's of Scotland installed a low-carbon refrigeration system which uses the heat from a biomass boiler to be help freeze the ice cream made on site.
-The new system will use biomass heat and ammonia, a natural refrigerant gas with no climate warming threat to cool the ice cream.
+The new system will use biomass energy and ammonia, a natural refrigerant gas with no climate warming threat to cool the ice cream.